DizzzyLizzz/aerosafezones/README.md

-Aero Safe Zones is non functional currently, the intention is to create a mod with defined configurable safe zones that will update the aeroclaims status of a sable sublevel
+Aero Safe Zones is a mod with defined configurable safe zones that will update the aeroclaims status of a sable sublevel